 I started with a template I made for my chest piece but for this project, the same template will be fine as it is the size I needed for my Staff Topper.
 Always make yourself a template if you are going to make multiple pieces or complex shapes.

 In this photo you can see I have traced the template onto the foam twice, using the .5 MM pencil.

 I then cut the 2 pieces out carefully using the scissors and small box cutter (always make sure you are using a very sharp blade or you will have a rough edge that will take a lot of cleaning up.)

-You can see from the photo the edges no match.
-I then used the 400 grit sand paper to clean up the sanded areas even more.
+You can see from the photo the edges match.
+I then used the 400 grit sandpaper to clean up the sanded areas even more.

-I cut out a couple of strips of foam checking against my sketch for proper appearance. then glued the lower one in place making sure my arc was nice and even.
+I cut out a couple of strips of foam, checking against my sketch for proper appearance.
+I then glued the lower one in place making sure my arc was nice and even.

-Once it was secured I placed the second arc in place without gluing it in order to make a template for the sun rays that are to go between the two arcs.
+Once it was secured, I placed the second arch in place without gluing it in order to make a template for the sun rays that are to go between the two archs.

-Then cutting them out I fitted them and glued them into place, and added the top arc gluing it in place this time.
+Then cutting them out, I fitted them and glued them into place, and added the top arch, gluing it in place this time.

-With that work finished I moved onto making the balls and spear heads that are to sit atop the top arc frame.
-This is where saving some of your scrap comes in handy.
-I used the scrap puzzle shaped pieces that were trimmed off the sheet I was working from and roughly cut them into a circular shape.
+With that work finished, I moved onto making the balls and spear heads that are to sit atop the top arch frame.
+This is where saving some of your scraps comes in handy.
+I used the scrap puzzle-shaped pieces that were trimmed off the sheet I was working from and roughly cut them into a circular shape.